weironghuang31/wadehuang36.github.io/_posts/2018-06-14-android-use-system-properties-as-debug-options.md

 ---
 layout: post
-title: [Android] Use System Properties as Debug Options
+title: "[Android] Use System Properties as Debug Options"
 description: Using system properties as debug options might be a good approach for you, if you want to open debug options on your apps and change these options easily without changing any code.
 tags:
     - Android
     - adb